Home Care FAQ

 To choose the right home care provider for your loved one, make sure you keep the following four key points at the top of your decision-making process.

 • Quality of care – It is essential that you feel comfortable with the care you are being provided.
-You should have Home Health Aides that you feel a connection with and can trust.
+You should have Home Health Providers that you feel a connection with and can trust.
 You should be able to rest easy knowing that your caregivers have everything under control and that they will provide top notch care for your loved one.

 • Flexibility and availability of services – You should be able to customize the care you need to fit your family’s lifestyle and your loved one’s personal needs.
 In addition, you should have access to all of the services your loved one needs.

-• Personnel training and expertise – The only way you can rest assured that your loved one is getting the best possible care is to ensure that you use a home care company that hires Home Health Aides with the best expertise and provides their employees with top-of-the-line training.
+• Personnel training and expertise – The only way you can rest assured that your loved one is getting the best possible care is to ensure that you use a home care company that hires Home Health Providers with the best expertise and provides their employees with top-of-the-line training.

 • Payer coverage – Of course none of the above matters if you can’t afford the care to begin with.
 That’s why ensuring the home care company you work with has numerous solutions for coverage is important.